AgoraIO-Extensions/Agora-Recording-Java-SDK/README.md

     - `channelId`: The channel name.
     - `userId`: The user ID.
     - `info`: The information of the recorded file.
 See `RecorderInfo`.

+- **onEncryptionError(String channelId, Constants.EncryptionErrorType errorType)**

+  Triggered when the recording fails to decrypt the encrypted file.

+  - Parameters:
+    - `channelId`: The channel name.
+    - `errorType`: The error type.
+See `Constants.EncryptionErrorType`.

 ### `MediaRecorderConfiguration` Class